Inside the Plane Crash That Claimed the Life of Aaliyah

 The world has never really come to grips with the loss of R&B star Aaliyah.
 In her heyday, it seemed like the Grammy-nominated singer was destined for a long career, having made the leap from music to modeling and acting.
 But, unfortunately, she died tragically in a 2001 plane crash in the Bahamas.

 As Aug.
-25 marks the 18th anniversary of the singer’s untimely death, fans might find themselves asking questions about the moment — questions like whether Aaliyah’s body was found.
+25 marks the 18th anniversary of the singer’s untimely death, fans might find themselves asking questions about the moment.
+Below, find everything we know about the crash and her life after death.

 A closer look at the plane crash